Gellybean/Gellybean/MathfinderBot.md

 - A math engine you can use to create useful expressions for your character, used together with a
 - Statblock that keeps track of values and any bonuses applied to them, as well as determining how each bonus stacks.
 - Character sheet imports from other software (PCGen, Pathbuilder, HeroLabs).
+- Apply spells, effects, conditions to your character and your party (using mentions).
 - Preset expressions for things like weapons and creature shapes, some of which can be customized before calling.
 - Ability to turn formulae into buttons which you can call in rows and grids for easy access.
 - Basic inventory management.